raspberrypi/documentation/raspbian/applications/camera.md

 --flush,    -fl
 ```

 Forces a flush of output data buffers as soon as video data is written.
-This bypasses any OS caching of written, and can decrease latency.
+This bypasses any OS caching of written data, and can decrease latency.

 ```
 --save-pts,    -pts